Columbia Fireflies Game Notes at Myrtle Beach

 EVERYONE WANTS TO BE APART OF A TURNAROUND: After giving up a run in two innings of relief work at Augusta May 8, it looked like righty Nathan Webb would have another season similar to his previous four years in Minor League Baseball.
 The Missouri-native has a 5.86 career ERA.
 Since then, the righty has spun nine scoreless innings and has fanned 17 batters while allowing only three hit.
 His opposing batting average has dropped from .231 to .150 and his season WHIP is now an incredible 0.92.

-PARITY OF DIVISION: Just .208 separates the first place Columbia Fireflies and Charleston RiverDogs and the last place Augusta GreenJackets winning percentage this season.
-Through the first 24 contests, that represents five games.
-While that may seem like a lot, in the North division, Fredericksburg trails leader Delmarva by 12.5 games and in the Central Division, Kannapolis trails first-place Carolina by 14 games.
-The Fireflies are 5-1 when they play games outside of the division this season and 10-8 in the South Division.
+PARITY OF DIVISION: Just .192 separates the first place Columbia Fireflies and the last place Augusta GreenJackets winning percentage this season.
+Through the first 26 contests, that represents five games.
+While that may seem like a lot, in the North division, Fredericksburg trails leader Delmarva by 14.5 games and in the Central Division, Kannapolis trails first-place Carolina by 13 games.
+The Fireflies are 5-1 when they play games outside of the division this season and 12-8 in the South Division.

 • Discuss this story on the Low-A East League message board...